morozsm/topalias/CONTRIBUTING.md

 # How to contribute

-topalias developed in PyCharm, Anaconda with Python 3.8.
-Package will run on Python 3.5-3.9.
+topalias developed in PyCharm, pienv (earlier Anaconda) with Python 3.8.
+Package will run on Python 3.6-3.9.

 ## Dependencies